Arrays and Lists in SQL Server

 Sometimes you may encounter a table column which holds a delimited list of values.
 This is an anti-pattern that appears to have become rather more popular over the years, despite that relational databases are designed from the principle that a cell (that is, a column in a row) is supposed to hold one single atomic value.
 Storing delimited lists goes against that principle, and if you store data this way, you will have to pay a dear price in terms of performance and complex programming.
 The proper way is to store the data in the list in a child table.

 Nevertheless, you may encounter a comma-separated list that someone else has designed.
-And even if you have the power to change the design, you still need to how to handle it.
+And even if you have the power to change the design, you still need to know how to handle it.
 Let's first get an example to work with:

 CREATE TABLE orders (orderid int NOT NULL,